-- a) All case files are held by the Office of Student Affairs. - 1) If a student wants to review his/her file, a written notice is required. - 2) Student may review file only in the presence of a member of the Office of Student Affairs. - b) For the benefit of the Honor Council, a set of records of all prior meetings will be kept by the Office of Student Affairs. - c) Student records will be retained as required by the A&M System Records Retention Schedule.
+- a) All case files are held by the Office of Student Conduct and Community Engagement. - 1) If a student wants to review his/her file, a written notice is required. - 2) Student may review file only in the presence of a member of the Office of Student Conduct and Community Engagement. - b) For the benefit of the Honor Council, a set of records of all prior meetings will be kept by the Office of Student Conduct and Community Engagement. - c) Student records will be retained as required by The Texas A&M University System Records Retention Schedule.

-The Division of Student Success and Office of Student Affairs uphold the Family Educational Rights and Privacy Act in all matters.
+The Division of Student Success and Office of Student Conduct and Community Engagement uphold the Family Educational Rights and Privacy Act (FERPA) in all matters.